 The place is right opposite the main parking spot in Rethymnon, just meters from the municipal garden… so you cannot miss it!

-Vivliothiki CafΓ©
+Vivliothiki Café

 Location: 127, Kountouriotou Street, Rethymnon – website.

-They also have great cakes, and some more healthy options, including fruit salad, juices, and Greek yogurt.
+They also have great cakes and healthier options, including fruit salad, juices, and Greek yogurt.
+They’re open for brunch and serve hamburgers and other quick snacks and dishes.

 Drop All Day Bar